Pultenaea aristata: Description

 Pultenaea aristata is an erect shrub that typically grows to a height of 0.4–1.0 m.
 The leaves are linear to narrow elliptic, 8–22 mm long and 1–2 mm wide tapering to a sharp point, and with stipules 5–6 mm long at the base.
-The upper and lower surfaces a similar shade of green and are covered with small pimples.
+The upper and lower surfaces are a similar shade of green, and are covered with small pimples.
 The flowers are densely crowded at the ends of the branchlets with overlapping bracts at the base.
-Each flower is about 12 mm long on a pedicel 1–2 mm long with linear to egg-shaped bracteoles 7–8 mm long and with a hairy awn at the tip.
+Each flower is about 12 mm long on a pedicel 1–2 mm long with linear to egg-shaped bracteoles 7–8 mm long, and with a hairy awn at the tip.
 The sepals are about 9 mm long with sharp point.
 The standard petal is yellow to orange with reddish markings and 10–13 mm long, the wings are yellow and the keel is red.
 Flowering occurs between September and October and the fruit is an oval pod.